wlllrsn/Apple-Picker-Game/README.md

 # Apple-Picker-Game

+Note: This was created freshman year of college, before learning key object-oriented design principles.
+I would go about this project quite differently now.
+It's still fun, though!

 Goal: Get as high a score as possible by eating the apples.

 Eventually "bad apples" will spawn that reset your score upon being eaten.